 * A promising community that provides constant updates to stabilize the product and also to provide newer features to cater newer requirements.

-* Selenium Suite is a combination of tools like Selenium IDE, Selenium Grid, Selenium Remote Control to cater various requirements under the same product umbrella.
+* Selenium Suite is a combination of tools like Selenium IDE, Selenium Grid, Selenium Remote Control the cater to various requirements under the same product umbrella.

 Cucumber is yet another software testing tool that computer programmers use for testing other software providing its support to Behavior Driven Development (BDD).
 It runs automated acceptance tests written in a behavior-driven development manner of testing.
 To be more precise, it can be introduced as a test framework that is driven by plain English text.
 The test suite in itself can serve the purpose of Product documentation, Development aid and finally as Automated Test Cases as well.

 JUnit is a unit testing framework specifically for the Java programming language.
-JUnit has been important in the development of test-driven development, and is one of the best suited choice to perform the unit testing of the application code.
-JUnit provides a complete text based command line, also AWT / Swing based graphical test reporting mechanisms as well.
+JUnit has been important in the development of test-driven development and is one of the best-suited choices to perform the unit testing of the application code.
+JUnit provides a complete text-based command line, also AWT / Swing based graphical test reporting mechanisms as well.